KIM SEONG-JA, COMMANDER

 “We’ve got to take it slow.
 She could be anywhere.”

 I tied a rope around both our waists and told him to stay put.
 The plan was simple.
 I would walk in a wide circle around the spot where we picked up the signal and spiral inward little by little.
 The plan was simple, and it worked.
 Somewhere in the middle of my third orbit of Nemo, my foot got stuck in the snow.
-In an irrational fit of panic, I yelped and struggled against what my reptile brain thought was the maw of a predator lurking in the snow.
+In an irrational fit of panic, I yelped and struggled against what my reptile brain must have thought was the maw of a predator lurking in the snow.
 My ankle was caught in the grip of two hands.
-Gloved, not toothed.
+Gloved, not clawed.

 As I righted myself, a thought occurred to me.
 “Nemo, don’t move,” I shouted.
 Using the angle of the rope against the sun and the proximity reading on my handset, I calculated my position from where he stood, then from camp.
 Nobody gets lost again if I have any say in the matter.
 That done, I gave Nemo the go-ahead and he plowed through the powder as fast as his arms and legs would allow, while I clawed at the spot where our object of search was buried.